openrewrite/rewrite-docs/reference/recipes-with-data-tables.md

   * org.openrewrite.java.table.TypeMappings: *The types mapped to `J` trees.*

+**[Add Maven parent](https://docs.openrewrite.org/?q=org.openrewrite.maven.AddParentPom)**: Add a parent pom to a Maven pom.xml.
+Does nothing if a parent pom is already present.

+  * org.openrewrite.maven.table.MavenMetadataFailures: *Attempts to resolve maven metadata that failed.*

 **[Change Maven dependency](https://docs.openrewrite.org/?q=org.openrewrite.maven.ChangeDependencyGroupIdAndArtifactId)**: Change a Maven dependency coordinates.
 The `newGroupId` or `newArtifactId` **MUST** be different from before.
 Matching `<dependencyManagement>` coordinates are also updated if a `newVersion` or `versionPattern` is provided.

   * org.openrewrite.maven.table.MavenMetadataFailures: *Attempts to resolve maven metadata that failed.*